patrickloeber/ml-study-plan/README.md

 - For theory lectures: Follow along, take notes, and repeat the notes afterwards.
 - For practical lectures/courses: Follow along, take notes.
 If they provide exercises, do them!!!
 Do not just google the answer, but try to solve it yourself first!
 - For coding tutorials: Code along, and after the video try to code it on your own again.
 - Step 3 is critical!
 Your theoretical knowledge is worthless if you don't know how to apply it to real world problems!
 Do as many personal projects and competitions as you can!
+You don't have to wait with step 3 until you finished the other parts, I recommend starting with a side project or kaggle competition after you finished part 1.1 (Andrew Ng's course).

 ## The Plan